kernelorg-mirror/linux_kernel_git_djwong_xfs-linux/Documentation/filesystems/vfs.rst

 	identical contents.
 If REMAP_FILE_CAN_SHORTEN is set, the caller is ok with the implementation shortening the request length to satisfy alignment or EOF requirements (or any other reason).

+``xchg_file_range``
+	called by the ioctl(2) system call for FIEXCHANGE_RANGE to exchange the contents of two file ranges.
+An implementation should exchange fxr.length bytes starting at fxr.file1_offset in file1 with the same number of bytes starting at fxr.file2_offset in file2.
+Refer to fiexchange.h file for more information.
+Implementations must call generic_xchg_file_range_prep to prepare the two files prior to taking locks; they must call generic_xchg_file_range_check_fresh once the inode is locked to abort the call if file2 has changed; and they must update the inode change and mod times of both files as part of the metadata update.
+The timestamp updates must be done atomically as part of the data exchange operation to ensure correctness of the freshness check.

 ``fadvise``
 	possibly called by the fadvise64() system call.